Durango Bill's

 If we add all the ways you can win something we get:

-(Note: All calculations assume that the numbers on any given ticket are picked randomly.
+Note: All calculations assume that the numbers on any given ticket are picked randomly.
 In practice, many people pick numbers based on family birthdays, etc., and thus many tickets will have a preponderance of low numbers.
 As a consequence, the probabilities of a single Jackpot winner will be somewhat lower and the probabilities of no winner or multiple winners will tend to be slightly higher than the numbers shown below.
-Also, if the numbers picked in the drawing are clustered at the high end of the 1-56 range, there will tend to be relatively less “partial match” winners.
-The reverse will hold true if the drawing numbers cluster in the low end of the number range.)
+Also if the numbers picked in the drawing are clustered at the high end of the 1-70 range, there will tend to be relatively less “partial match” winners.
+The reverse will hold true if the drawing numbers cluster in the low end of the number range.

-A chart showing the probabilities for 0, 1, and 2 or more winners.
+A chart showing the probilities of none, 1, or 2

 The above chart shows the probabilities of “No Winners”, “One Winner”, and “Two or more Winners” for various numbers of tickets in play.